datacamp/courses-introduction-to-r/chapter4.md

 Having a bad day at work, 'data analyst number two' enters your office and starts complaining that 'data analyst number five' is slowing down the entire project.
 Since you know 'data analyst number two' has the reputation of being a smarty-pants, you first decide to check if his statement is true.

-The fact that `speed.factor.vector` is now ordered, enables us to compare different elements (i.e. data analysts in this case).
+The fact that `speed_factor_vector` is now ordered, enables us to compare different elements (i.e. data analysts in this case).
 You can simply do this by using the well-known operators.

 *** =instructions

-1. Check whether data analyst 2 is faster than data analyst 5 and assign the result to `compare.them`.
+1. Check whether data analyst 2 is faster than data analyst 5 and assign the result to `compare_them`.
 Remember the `>` operator allows to check whether one element is larger than the other.

 *** =hint
 You can compare the elements of the vector with the `>` operator.
 Relevant for this case: `vector[1] > vector[2]` checks whether the first elements of vector is larger than the second element.